ITR13/CobaltCoreEditor/README.md

 If you press Import the ship will automatically be imported to your selected savefile.
 To add more ships to this list, add them to the "ShipDiffs" folder in your games folder.
 To see this folder press "Open Containing Folder" next to "Export" in the Export Section.
 This section is scrollable, so you can put as many ships in the folder as you want.
-#### Exporting a ShipMod
+#### Exporting a ShipDiff
-The exporter will export your currently selected slot as a shipmod.
+The exporter will export your currently selected slot as a ShipDiff.
 This is best combined with manual save editing, but can also be used to share interesting parts of your savefile.
 There are two sections needed for exporting.
 The Export Info section looks like this:
 ![Ship Name (Text Field), Author (Text Field), Description (Text Area)](https://raw.githubusercontent.com/ITR13/CobaltCoreEditor/main/.readme/ExportInfo.png)
 This is the info that will be shown in the Quick Import section.
 You need to enter a ship name, but the author and description can be left empty.
 If you want to modify an already generated ship mod you need to manually edit the exported file in a text editor.
 The second section is the Export section, and looks like this: